First recorded by Sylvester & the Hot Band (1973).

 First single release by B.W.
 Stevenson (US #66 1973).

-From the wiki: “‘Shambala’ was written by Daniel Moore and made famous by two almost-simultaneous releases in 1973: the better-known but slightly later Three Dog Night version, which reached #3 on the Billboard Hot 100, and a lesser-known version by Texas singer-songwriter B.W.
-Stevenson.
-The Three Dog Night version was the first to be recorded, in December 1972, and was released on May 19, 1973; Stevenson’s recording, completed in February 1973, however, was the first to be released as a single – on May 12, 1973, one week prior to the Three Dog Night single.
+From the wiki: “‘Shambala’ was written by Daniel Moore and made famous by two almost-simultaneous releases in 1973: the lesser-known but first-released version by Moore’s songwriting partner, Texas singer-songwriter B.W.
+Stevenson (‘My Maria’), and the better-known but slightly later-released version by Three Dog Night.
+The Three Dog Night arrangement was the first to be recorded, in December 1972, and was released on May 19, 1973; Stevenson’s recording, completed in February 1973, however, was the first to be released as a single – on May 12, 1973.

 Originally recorded by Eric Burdon & The Animals (1966).